bodybuilders-team/battleships-mobile/README.md

 This is a simple battleship game for Android.
 The game is multiplayer and each player plays on a different device.

+For more information about the application, see the [documentation](docs/README.md).

+Some information about the application:

-The game is available in three languages: English, Portuguese and Spanish.
+* The game is available in three languages: English, Portuguese and Spanish;

-You need to be logged in to play the game.
+* You need to be logged in to play the game.

 The application has the following features: